edouardkoehn/edouardkoehn.github.io/content/blog/Ski/index.md

 ---
-title: Performance Analysis in Alpine Skiing
+title: Performance Analysis in Alpine Skiing  - SwissSki
 date: "2020-04-06T23:46:37.121Z"
+keywords: ["GNNS -", "Datascience -", "Biomechanics"]
 ---

 During my internship at the Swiss Ski Federation, we worked on using Global Navigation Satellite System (GNSS) tracking data for performance analysis in winter sports.